Apoc101/TerminaLibs/README.md

 The way this works is that there is an integer called ``num``, and that dictates what path you take

-``num`` is declared from user input or it's generated randomly, depending on what the user chooses
+``num`` is either declared from user input, or it's generated randomly, depending on what the user chooses

 It then does a switch case and for every case it returns a Console.ReadLine with the madlib and string concatenation